-During times of COVID-19 distancing, many have been harkening back to a more analog time, digging into the back of their closets, and dusting off their jig-saw puzzles.
+During COVID-19, many have been harkening back to a more analog time, digging into the depths of their closets, and dusting off their jig-saw puzzles.
 Some people are beginning to trade them with their family and friends to see what new and interesting images they can piece together.

 These times can be lonely for many, especially those who need to live alone and isolate themselves from loved ones due to special health concerns.
 To help solve this problem, a local collective of artists and photographers have turned their visual art into puzzles for the community to purchase while also benefiting a good cause.
 They have named it the Art Puzzle Project and when you buy a puzzle from their website, they give a puzzle to those on the route of the Meals on Wheels program.

 Artist, Ana Fernandez and Cinnabar Gallery Owner, Susan Oliver Heard spearheaded the project.
 The idea began during quarantining when Susan gifted Ana with a photo of one of Ana’s artwork pieces transformed into a puzzle.
 Susan began to research the topic and found that solving puzzles during isolation brings people a sense of peace and tranquility while you solve them and a sense of accomplishment once you finish.
 Susan and Ana then began to brainstorm about how others in our community could benefit from the same thing.
 Once they joined this effort with a charity, they mentioned that the Art Puzzle Project has been one of the most rewarding things they have ever done.